DronaAviation/pluto-ros-package/README.md

 # pluto-ros-package
-This package canbe used to control Pluto using keyboard, joystick or rostopic
+This package canbe used to control Pluto or PlutoX using keyboard, joystick or rostopic

 ## Getting Started
 Use following instructions on how to use this package:

 ###### Prerequisites

-Follow this tutorial [wiki.ros.org/joy] and install necesarry package to use the joystick control feature pluto-ros-package.
+Follow this [tutorial](wiki.ros.org/joy) on ROS wiki and install necesarry package to use the joystick control feature pluto-ros-package.

-###### Installing
+###### Installation

 ```
 # Navigate to catkin workspace